-Reflection question: when do you think a Prediction approach (e.g. "who is likely to quit next quarter") is superior to a Perception approach (e.g. "what factors correlate with people quitting?")?
+Reflection question: when do you think a Prediction approach (e.g., "Who is likely to quit next quarter") is superior to a Perception approach (e.g. "What factors correlate with people quitting?")?
+When is prototyping superior to both?

 Bonus Reflection question: the evidence suggests that many if not most organizational change initiatives fail.
-Yet prototyping a change before full scale implementation seems rare (how many companies do you know that use clinical trials to decide on their next re-design?)
+Yet prototyping a change before full-scale implementation seems rare (how many companies do you know that use clinical trials to decide on their next re-design?)
 Why?

-Chapter 4: The first lever of organization design - Structuring
+The first lever of organization design

 - Structure refers to stable patterns of interaction.
-They can be laid down in rules or emerge organically. - Interactions come in two types: interdependence A needs B's inputs to get her job done; and influence-A's beliefs and actions are shaped by B's. - The most basic principle of organization design is to make sure that "influence matches interdependence". - To fix a design problem through structure therefore requires identifying and correcting mismatches between interdependence and influence.
+They can be laid down in rules or emerge organically - Interactions come in two types: interdependence A needs B's inputs to get her job done; and influence-A's beliefs and actions are shaped by B's. - The most basic principle of structure in organization design is to make sure that "influence matches interdependence". - To fix a design problem through structure, therefore, requires identifying and correcting mismatches between interdependence and influence.

-When they think about the levers of organization (re)-design, most people think immediately about structure: the "boxes and arrows" of the organizational chart.
+When they think about the levers of organizational (re)-design, most people think immediately about structure: the "boxes and arrows" of the organizational chart.
 This view is doubly narrow.
-Structure is not the only lever of organization design, and structure is not only about the boxes and arrows.
-The research is quite conclusive that individual behaviour in an organization is jointly shaped by three levers of design: structuring, sorting and sensemaking.3 Therefore, we suggest that organization design analytics can potentially operate through each of these levers individually or in combination, though every approach is not equally feasible in all situations.
+The structure is not the only lever of organization design, and structure is not only about the boxes and arrows.
+The research is quite conclusive that individual behaviour in an organization is jointly shaped by three levers of design: structuring, sorting, and sensemaking.3 Therefore, we suggest that organization design analytics can potentially operate through each of these levers individually or in combination, though every approach is not equally feasible in all situations.